swcarpentry/training-course/_submissions/round-10/3/2014-07-22-reverse-instructional-design-python-dictionaries.md

 `dataset_metadata = {'title':'GISSTEMP', 'variable':'Temperature', 'units':'K', 'author':'Johnny Lin'}`

-Let&#8217;s say you want to create a string that is suitable for a graph axis label showing the variable name and the units (i.e., the string &#8216;Temperature [K]&#8217;).
+Let's say you want to create a string that is suitable for a graph axis label showing the variable name and the units (i.e., the string 'Temperature [K]').
 Which of the following creates such a string?

 a) `variable + units`
 b) `variable + ' ' + '['+ units + ']'`